Troubleshoot slow internet speeds

 In addition, be sure pods are placed where they are free of physical barriers.
 Try to avoid blocking by heavy furniture, fish tanks, and large appliances.

-There are also some troubleshooting steps you can follow to make sure your WiFi pods are connected to the 360 WiFi app and working correctly.
+There are also some troubleshooting steps you can follow to make sure your WiFi pods are connected to the Quantum Fiber app and working correctly.

 Avoid wireless piggybacking!
 If you don’t have a strong password, anyone close to your home or business can access your WiFi network and cause it to slow down.
 Learn about other ways you can ensure a secure network.